Scrap the Sharps

 What classifies something as a “sharp”?

-The FDA in the US defines a sharp as something that “can puncture or cut skin.”
-People with Type 1 encounter sharps every day, and precautions for disposing of sharps don’t just apply to the diabetes world.
+The U.S. Food and Drug Administration (FDA) in the US defines a sharp as something that “can puncture or cut skin.”
+People with type 1 encounter sharps every day, and precautions for disposing of sharps don’t just apply to the diabetes world.
 Those living with other medical conditions who use needles or auto-injectors to manage their health should follow the guidelines as well.

 Examples of “sharps”